 BDSc, GradDipHealthAdmin, MBA, GradCertLead&CathCulture, FAICD, FICD

 Appointed in February 2011, Deborah has substantial experience in managing major public healthcare organisations.
-She has held CEO positions at Calvary Health Care and Yarra City Council as well as senior executive positions at Mercy Health and St Vincent’s Health.
-Deborah also holds the position of Chair of the Australian Healthcare and Hospitals Association.
+She has over 20 years' experience in leadsership roles, and has held CEO positions at Calvary Health Care and Yarra City Council as well as senior executive positions at Mercy Health and St Vincent’s Health.
+Deborah is the immediate Past Chair of the Australian Healthcare and Hospitals Association.

 Cassandra has over 15 years’ experience in consulting and internal audit.
 She held a senior position at one of Australia’s Big 4 Accounting firms and has worked closely with boards and executive teams of large healthcare providers in both NSW and Victoria.